What is Diastat AcuDial?

-Diastat AcuDial (diazepam rectal) side effects
+Diastat AcuDial side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if the person receiving this medication has:
+Call your doctor at once if the person receiving this medicine has:

-thoughts of suicide or hurting yourself.
+thoughts of suicide or hurting yourself;

 Common side effects may include:

-drowsiness, dizziness, headache, nervous feeling;
+drowsiness, dizziness, headache, feeling nervous;

-stomach pain, diarrhea;
+stomach pain, diarrhea; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Diastat AcuDial (diazepam rectal)?
+What other drugs will affect Diastat AcuDial?